wazo-platform/wazo-platform.org/content/tutorials/authenticate-user-wazo-api.md

 writing an HTTP request, that is quite simple, all you've got to do is repeat the token creation process.

-But if the API consumer is an application it's not that straight forward.
+But if the API consumer is an application, it's not that straightforward.
 You can't either use a very very long expiration which defeats the point of having an expiration.
 You can't store the username and password of your user because it's a bad practice and leaves your users vulnerable to malicious people.
 A third but still imperfect solution is to ask the user for its password each time